 3.1.
-Silicon Drift Detectors
+Silicon drift detectors

-State-of-the-art resolution and radiation hardness is a key requirement in precision X-ray spectroscopy, which is needed for the measurement of the kaonic deuterium.
+State-of-the-art resolution and radiation hardness is a key requirement in precision x-ray spectroscopy, which is needed for the measurement of the kaonic deuterium.
 Another key requirement is a large number and surface area of the SDDs, in order to maximize the signal yield.

-Custom monolithic SDD detectors have been developed by a collaboration of Politecnico di Milano, Fondazione Bruno Kessler, Stefan Meyer Institute and INFN-LNF [23] [24].
+Custom monolithic SDD detectors have been developed by a collaboration of Politecnico di Milano, Fondazione Bruno Kessler, Stefan Meyer Institute and INFN-LNF [42, 43].
 To satisfy the requirements, the SDDs have a thickness of 450 $\mu$ m and are organized in arrays of 2 × 4 matrices of 5.12 cm, with a 75% active area.
 Their quantum efficiency is above 85% in the energy range considered for the transitions.
 The SDDs are designed to operate at 170 K, close to the cryogenic target.
-A low-noise charge sensitive preamplifier (CUBE) [25] represents the first stage of the signal processing, together with the front-end readout based on the SFERA ASIC.
+A low-noise charge sensitive preamplifier (CUBE) [44] represents the first stage of the signal processing, together with the front-end readout based on the SFERA ASIC.
 These can provide charge and timing information to the downstream data acquisition system.
 The timing measurement in particular is essential to suppress asynchronous background which originates from the accelerator.
-The SDDs have been extensively tested during the SIDDHARTINO run in the hard radiation environment of DA $\Phi$ NE, showing optimal stability, linearity and resolution of both timing and energy.
-The energy resolution of the SDDs was determined to be around 158 eV at the Fe K $\alpha$ line and the X-ray response linear within a few eV [26].
-From a total of 48 SDDs arrays, 8 have been used in the commissioning SIDDHARTINO run, while the remaining detectors were fully installed before the start of the kaonic deuterium data taking campaign.
+The SDDs have been extensively tested during the SIDDHARTINO run in the hard radiation environment of DAΦNE, showing optimal stability, linearity and resolution of both timing and energy.
+The energy resolution of the SDDs was determined to be around 158 eV at the Fe Kα line and the x-ray response linear within a few eV [42].
+The energy response function of the detectors is predominantly gaussian; however shows the activation of the titanium, copper, and bismuth lines from the radiation emitted by the accelerator.